 Registrations will only be processed when we receive all of the following:

-- Your payment of $220.
+- Your payment of $220 or $130.
 Please make check or money order payable to MCC.
 If paying by credit card (MasterCard, Visa, Discover Card or American Express), the card information is required on the MCC registration form.
 Cash payments are not accepted.

-- A completed State of Connecticut registration form
+- A completed Connecticut DOT Motorcycle Program registration form

 Mail Registration (with check payment or credit card information):